Background pattern

 Do not freeze.

-The infusion solution must be administered immediately after dilution.
-If it is not administered immediately, the storage times and conditions in use are the responsibility of the user and are normally not more than 24 hours between 2 °C and 8 °C, unless the infusion solutions have been prepared in a sterile environment.
-When the dilution has been prepared in a sterile environment, VEGZELMA remains stable for 60 days between 2 °C and 8 °C plus an additional 7 days between 2 °C and 30 °C.
+The solution for infusion should be administered immediately after dilution.
+If it is not administered immediately, the storage times and conditions are the responsibility of the user and would normally not be more than 24 hours at between 2 °C and 8 °C, unless the infusion solutions have been prepared in a sterile environment.
+When the dilution has been prepared in a sterile environment, VEGZELMA remains stable for 60 days at between 2 °C and 8 °C plus 7 additional days at between 2 °C and 30 °C.

-Do not use VEGZELMA if you observe any foreign particles or discoloration before administration.
+Do not use VEGZELMA if you observe foreign particles or discoloration before administration.

 Composition of VEGZELMA